 The City may also activate CodeRED to send general notifications to registered subscribers to communicate nonlife-threatening safety matters, such as planned road closures, water main repairs, water and power service interruptions, trash pickup route changes, etc. By selecting the box for GENERALalerts, you can also receive these types of notifications.

 Severe weather is common in North Texas.
 When weather poses a significant threat to Frisco, the EOC staff assembles.
 We monitor local TV stations, local weather stations located throughout the City, our amateur radio frequencies and the National Weather Service.
 If we feel severe weather is imminent, we are able to activate the outdoor warning sirens from the EOC or dispatch center.

 The Emergency Operations Center is primarily used during major incidents in Frisco.
 The City of Frisco's traffic operators can monitor major roadways within Frisco from the EOC.
 From here, they can help with traffic flow in and around major events.

 The City's EOC is also activated for mass gatherings.
-Frisco has multiple mass gathering sites, including Toyota Stadium, Pepper Ballpark, Dr. Pepper Arena, etc. From the EOC, staff is able to monitor incidents at the location, weather in the area that can affect the event, possible additional staffing needs, and other incidents around the city.
+Frisco has multiple mass gathering sites, including the Ford Center at The Star, Toyota Stadium, Riders Field, Comerica Center, etc. From the EOC, staff is able to monitor incidents at the location, weather in the area, possible additional staffing needs, and other incidents around the city.